Satisfactory Academic Progress (SAP) | Financial Aid

 Reestablishing financial aid eligibility

 If a student is denied aid due to not meeting SAP standards or has reached the 150% of normal completion time, they will be ineligible for aid.
-Eligibility can be regained by raising the completion rate of credits attempted to 67% and CGPA to above 2.0 (unless the reason the student is ineligible is for exceeding the 150% of normal completion time).
+Eligibility can be regained by raising the completion rate of credits attempted to 67% and minimum GPA requirement for the program (unless the reason the student is ineligible is for exceeding the 150% of normal completion time).
 A student may reestablish their eligibility for financial aid at any point during the academic year and be given the same consideration for aid as other students who are maintaining SAP.
-If a student has reestablished himself or herself during the academic year they do not need to go through the appeal process.
+If a student has reestablished themselves during the academic year they do not need to go through the appeal process.
 However, the student does need to notify in writing the Director of Financial Aid of their wish to be considered for aid.
-At this point, the Director will verify whether or not the student is meeting all SAP standards.
+At this point, the Director will verify whether the student is meeting all SAP standards.

 There is also an appeal process in which a student can appeal for additional terms of eligibility (see below).

 Appeals need to be submitted in writing and addressed to the Director of Financial Aid.
-Appeals (which must include all supporting documentation) will be accepted at any time prior to the start of the next payment term.
-The Vice-President of Enrollment, Associate Director of Financial Aid, Director of Student Success and the Director of Financial Aid will review the appeal (the Registrar will also be asked to participate in academic related appeals).
-This committee will be responsible for reviewing the appeals and either reinstating eligibility for financial aid via the financial aid probationary status, or placing a student in financial aid suspension status.
+Appeals (which must include all supporting documentation) will be accepted at any time prior to the start of the next payment term, however, depending on the circumstance, may be accepted up to two weeks before the end of a payment term in which the student is appealing.
+A SAP Appeal Committee consisting of Financial Aid, Student Success and occasionally Registrar staff will review the appeal.
+This committee will be responsible for reviewing the appeals and either reinstating eligibility for financial aid via the financial aid probationary status or placing student on an academic plan.
+Students who are placed on an academic plan must submit an agreement in a timely manner to retain aid (usually within two weeks from the decision).
+Students who are not placed on either probation or academic plan will remain in a financial aid suspension status.
 The student will be notified in writing of the decision within two weeks from the date that the appeal was received.
 The appeal decision is final.